leaphy-robotics/leaphy-issue-bot/README.md

 # leaphy-issue-bot
-This bot makes it easy to create GitHub issues through the leaphy Discord server
+This bot makes it easy to create GitHub issues through the Leaphy Discord server